JeremyBYU/concavehull-evaluation/README.md

 ### Generate Data

 First you need to generate the data (or download it optionally) using the following script.
+I recommend downloading all the data from this public link here: [test_fixtures](https://drive.google.com/open?id=1ItDcc1l2I4ONbqR2NavCSLncYnYRRTW1).
+Download and unzip the test_fixtures folder into this repository.

 #### Scale and normalize a projected polygon